japj/japj.github.io/_posts/2017/2017-01-10-t-sql-tuesday-86-sql-server-bugs-and-enhancement-requests.md

 [#759940 Why can't I build an SSIS Project with MSBuild "out of the box"?](https://connect.microsoft.com/SQLServer/feedback/details/759940/ssis-support-msbuild-as-a-mechanism-for-deploying-ssis-ispac-files)

-My brackground is in Software Engineering, so you could say I am an "accidental BI guy" and I am still shocked that some of the good Software Engineering practices do not seem to have landed in "the BI World".
+My background is in Software Engineering, so you could say I am an "accidental BI guy" and I am still shocked that some of the good Software Engineering practices do not seem to have landed in "the BI World".